Our fee for Administering an Estate

 - Certainty Will Search each at £95 plus VAT

-- Search of the Unclaimed Asset Registry at £25 including VAT per search
+- Landmark Financial Asset Search at £155 plus VAT per search

 The above expenses are usually paid as part of the administration of the estate from the assets in the estate and we will deal with this on your behalf.